Notifying us of demolition under Sections 80 to 83 of the Building Act 1984

 (iii) the public electricity supplier in whose authorised area the building is situated and any other person authorised by a licence under that part to supply electricity to the building.

-A standard charge of £200.00 (VAT n/a) will be made for all demolition notices received by Croydon Council after 1st April 2017 to cover administrative and inspection costs.
+A standard charge of £200 (VAT is not applicable) is made for all demolition notices received by Croydon council to cover administrative and inspection costs.

-Where demolition has started without telling us first, an offence will have been committed and this could result in a fine at the Magistrates Court.
-However, this does not prevent the authority serving its Demolition Notice and instigating proceedings for a fine.
+Where demolition has started without telling us first, an offence will have been committed and this could result in a fine at the magistrates court.
+However, this does not prevent us serving a demolition notice and instigating proceedings for a fine.

 Notice from the council